 Samad holds a BBA degree from the American University of Beirut in Lebanon and an MBA from McMaster University in Hamilton, Canada.

-Susan Tousi is Senior Vice President of Product Development at Illumina, where she is responsible for global engineering, consumables, sequencing applications, software and informatics development efforts, ensuring Illumina’s scientists and engineers continue the culture of innovation and product excellence that has been a hallmark of Illumina.
+Susan Tousi is Senior Vice President, Chief Product Officer at Illumina, where she is responsible for global engineering, consumables, sequencing applications, software and informatics development efforts, ensuring Illumina’s scientists and engineers continue the culture of innovation and product excellence that has been a hallmark of Illumina.

 Tousi has more than 25 years of R&D and business leadership at Fortune 100 technology companies and within the life sciences industry.
 Formerly, Tousi was as a Corporate Vice President and General Manager for Eastman Kodak’s Consumer Inkjet Systems organization.
 Prior to joining Kodak, Tousi was an R&D program manager for Phogenix Imaging LLC, a joint venture start-up of Hewlett-Packard and Kodak.
 She previously spent 10 years with Hewlett-Packard in technical and management roles.
 Tousi played a significant role in the 2017 launch of the NovaSeq Series at Illumina and in 2018 was elected to the National Academy of Engineers for this effort to make genomics accessible and increasing throughput and enabling the path to the $100 human genome.